knpuniversity/easyadminbundle/knpu/conditional-actions.md

 # Conditional Actions

-New challenge.
-I only want this edit button to be visible and accessible for a user if I have the role super admin.
-This turns out to be a somewhat complicated thing to do because there are two sides to it.
-First, we need to block access to that action, so that someone can't be clever and hack to URL.
-Second, we want to actually hide the link so that it doesn't confuse our users.
+Ok, new challenge!
+I *only* want this edit button to be visible and accessible if the user has `ROLE_SUPER_ADMIN`.
+This turns out to be a bit complicated... in part because there are two sides to it.

-Let's first lock down the actual controller.
-That one's a little bit easier because we can do it via events.
-What we basically want to do is disallow people to get to this edit action for a user unless they have the role super admin, which means we could, for example, override the edit actions that have a user controller or we can hook into the pre-edit event, which is what I'm going to do.
+First, we need truly block *access* to that action... so that a clever user can't just hack the URL and start editing!
+And second, we need to actually hide the link... so that our less-than-super-admin users don't get confused.

+## Preventing Action Access by Role

+First, let's lock down the actual controller action.
+How?
+Now we know two ways: by overriding the `editAction()` in `UserController` and adding a security check *or* by adding a `PRE_EDIT` event listener.
+Let's use events!

-Let's subscribe to another event.
-Easy admin events, pre-edit on pre-edit.
-Once again, I'll hit option enter as a shortcut to create that method for me.
-We don't know what the event looks like, so let's dump it.
-Prefect.
-Now, as soon as I hit edit, we hit that dump and in this case the subject is actually an array, but inside it actually has a class key, which has the user in it, so we can use that to figure out if the event that's being dispatched is for the user class.
+Subscribe to a *second* event: `EasyAdminEvents::PRE_EDIT` set to `onPreEdit`.
+Once again, I'll hit alt+enter as a shortcut to create that method for me.
+And just like before... we don't really know what the `$event` looks like.
+So, dump it!

-In other words, we can say, config equals event arrow get subject and if config class is equal to our user class, so user [inaudible 00:02:09] class, then we want to check security.
-I'm going to call a new method I'm going to create in a second called, deny access unless super admin and down at the bottom, let's create a private function, deny access unless super admin and inside here, we just need to check to see if the user has the super admin roll.
-To do that, we'll need the authorization checker service, so I'll type in authorization checker interface.
-Hit option enter, just as a shortcut to set that on a property.
-Then down below, we can say, if not, this error authorization checker error is granted, role super admin, then throw access denied exception.
+Now, as *soon* as I hit edit... we see the dump!
+Check this out: this time, the `subject` property is actually an *array*.
+But, it has a `class` key set to the `User` class.
+We can use *that* to make sure we only run our code when we're editing a user.

+In other words, `$config = $event->getSubject()` and `if $config['class']` is equal to our `User` class, then we want to check security.
+Let's call a new method... that we'll create in a moment: `$this->denyAccessUnlessSuperAdmin()`.

+At the bottom, add that: `private function denyAccessUnlessSuperAdmin()`.
+Now... we just need to check to see if the current user has `ROLE_SUPER_ADMIN`.
+How?
+Via the "authorization checker" service.
+To get it, type-hint a new argument with `AuthorizationCheckerInterface`.
+Hit alt+enter to create and set that property.

+Then, back down below, `if (!$this->authorizationChecker->isGranted('ROLE_SUPER_ADMIN')`, then throw a new `AccessDeniedException()`.
+Make sure you use the class from the Security component.
+Oh, and don't forget the `new`!

-Make sure you get the one from the security component.
-Whoops, that's throw new access not exception.
-In a controller when you call deny access unless granted, this is the exception that's thrown behind the scenes.
-So we're just doing the same thing that's normally done in a controller.
+See, normally, in a controller, we call `$this->denyAccessUnlessGranted()`.
+When we do that, *this* is actually the exception that is thrown behind the scenes.
+In other words, we're *really* doing the *same* thing that we normally do in a controller.

-And that's it.
-This service is all wired so it should pass as the authorization checker automatically.
-So when we refresh, we are denied.
-Because our user does not have the role super admin role, just role admin and role user.
-To make sure the logic is correct, we can go into app config security dot yml, and temporarily, we'll give role admin, role super admin.
-So then I should have role super admin.
-Refresh, and I'm in.
-Great.
+And... we're done!
+The service is set to be autowired, so Symfony will know to pass us the authorization checker automatically.
+Refresh!

+Great news!
+Access denied!
+Woohoo!
+I've never been so happy to get kicked out of something.
+Our user does *not* have `ROLE_SUPER_ADMIN` - just `ROLE_ADMIN` and `ROLE_USER`.
+To double-check our logic, open `app/config/security.yml`, and, temporarily, for anyone who has `ROLE_ADMIN`, also give them `ROLE_SUPER_ADMIN`.
+Now we should have access.
+Try it again!

+Access granted!
+Comment-out that `ROLE_SUPER_ADMIN`.

+## Hiding the Edit Button

-So, next step.
-I'll comment out that role super admin for now.
-On the list page, we need to hide the edit link, unless I have the roll.
-This is the tricky part.
-There's no official good hook inside of easy admin bundle to conditionally hide or show actions.
-However, earlier, when we overrode the list template, we were already taking control of the actions by sending them through a new filter admin actions filter that we created.
-That's being run by our easy admin extension.
+Time for step 2!
+On the list page, we need to hide the edit link, unless I have the role.
+This is trickier: there's no official hook inside of EasyAdminBundle to conditionally hide or show actions.
+But don't worry!
+Earlier, we overrode the list template so that we could control *exactly* what actions are displayed.
+Our new `filter_admin_actions` filter lives in `EasyAdminExtension`.
+And we added logic there to hide the delete action for any published genuses.

-So we've already created our own hook that's able to dynamically remove actions.
-So inside of here, we can do the same logic.
-And just like inside of our event subscriber, we're going to need to check to see if the user has role super admin.
-So I'm going to create public function construct, and then we're gonna inject the authorization checker interface again.
-Set that on a new property, and then down below, we can do something similar to before.
-We can say if item instance of user, this time, and not this authorization checker arrow is granted role super admin, then we know that we want unset the edit action.

-So not the easiest thing ever, but it does get the job done.
-Except there's one problem, and that is if you use the show template, there's also an edit button right here.
-Which means we kind of need to do this same thing over again for the show template, not just the list template.
+In other words, we added our *own* hook to control which actions are displayed.
+We rock!

+To hide the edit action, we'll need the authorization checker again.
+No problem!
+Add `public function __construct()` with one argument: `AuthorizationCheckerInterface`.
+Set that on a new property.

+Then, down below, we'll add some familiar code: if `$item instanceof User` and `!$this->authorizationChecker->isGranted('ROLE_SUPER_ADMIN')`, then unset the `edit` action.

+Phew!
+It's not the easiest thing ever...
+EasyAdminBundle... but it *does* get the job done!

+Except for one... *minor* problem... there is *also* an edit button on the show page.
+Oh no!
+It looks like we need to repeat all of this for the *show* template!

+## Controlling the Actions in the show Template

+But don't worry!
+With all our knowledge, this is should be quick and painless.

-So here's what we'll do.
-Inside of the bundle, I'm going to find the show template.
-And I'll search in here for actions.
-Here we go, we can find block item actions.
-And so we can do a very similar thing to the list template.
-So actually copy the list template, and paste it to show.
-Because it's in the right location, it should automatically override the default line.
-And then we'll extend the base one.
-Now before, I overrode list item actions and then called the parent function.
-That actually won't work here.
-The difference is that the variable, this case it's called underscore show actions, is actually set right inside the block.
-For list, it was set above the block.
-That means if we override it and then call the parent block, it's going to reoverride it to the original value.
+Inside of the bundle, find the show template.
+And inside, search for "actions".
+Here we go: block `item_actions`.
+To control the actions, we can do a very similar thing as the list template.
+In fact, copy the list template, and paste it as `show.html.twig`.
+Because it's in the right location, it should automatically override the one from the bundle.

-No problem, means that we just need to override the entire block.
-So I'll copy that, go to our show dot [inaudible 00:07:32], and we're going to paste that there.
-Then we just need to set our filter.
-Set underscore show actions equals underscore show actions, pipe filter, admin actions.
-In this case, remember we need to pass it the actual entity object.
-That's another difference in the show template.
-In this case, it's not called ... because we're dealing with a single entity, it's not called item anymore, it's actually called entity.

-So that, crazy as it looks, should do it.
-Let's give it a try.
-And it works.
-No edit button.
-Let's go back to security dot yml, put back my role super admin, refresh, and we got it.
-Edit button's back, and we can even use it.
-So that's one of the tougher things to do, but we nailed it.
+Extend that base `show.html.twig` template.

+Before, we overrode the `_list_item_actions` variable and then called the `parent()` function to render the parent block.

+But... that actually won't work here!
+Bananas!
+Why not?
+In this case, the variable we need to override is called `_show_actions`.
+And... well... it's set right inside the block.
+That's different from `list.html.twig`, where the variable was set *above* the block.
+This means that if we override `_show_actions` and then call the parent block, the parent block will re-override our value!
+Lame!!!

+No worries, it just means that we need to override the *entire* block, and avoid calling parent.
+Copy the block and, in `show.html.twig`, paste.

+Next, add our filter: `set _show_actions = _show_actions|filter_admin_actions`.
+Remember, we need to pass the entity object as an argument to `filter_admin_actions`... and that's another difference between show and list.
+Since this template is for a page that represents one entity, the variable is not called `item`, it's called `entity`.

+As crazy as that looks, it should do it!
+Hold you breath, rub your lucky rabbit's foot, do a dance, and refresh!

+Hey!
+No edit button!
+Go back to `security.yml` and re-add `ROLE_SUPER_ADMIN`.

+Refresh now.
+Edit button is back.
+And we can even use it.
+One of the least-easy things in EasyAdminBundle is now done!